akka/akka/akka-docs/src/main/paradox/typed/actor-discovery.md

 # Actor discovery

-For the Akka Classic documentation of this feature see @ref:[Classic Actors](../actors.md#actorselection).
+You are viewing the documentation for the new actor APIs, to view the Akka Classic documentation, see @ref:[Classic Actors](../actors.md#actorselection).

 ## Dependency